Jzzzi/Courses/人工智能导论/作业/project1/search/note.md

 * getStartState(self)
 * isGoalState(self, state)
 * getSuccessors(self, state)
-  returns the tuple in form of (nextState,action, cost),
+  returns the tuple in form of (nextState, action, cost),
 * getCostOfActions(self, actions)

 in which the variable named "state" is a tuple of the position.